sebastianlinux/finance-app/README.md

 # Personal Finance Tracker

-A clean, modern personal finance tracking application built with Next.js, TypeScript, and Material UI.
-Track your income, expenses, manage budgets, and monitor your financial health—all with data stored locally in your browser.
+A modern, feature-rich personal finance tracking application built with Next.js, TypeScript, and Material UI.
+Track your income, expenses, manage budgets, set financial goals, and monitor your financial health—all with data stored locally in your browser.

 ## 🎯 Features